 Challenge painting!

 For my next painting I decided to paint a picture that was in my photo roll on my phone.
 I don't know where I got it, but there's no signature on it or name in the info.
 I tried to track down the owner via two different kinds of AI, but neither of them could find it.
-One of them said it was a sunrise (Google's AI sucks, LOL) the other said it was clearly a photo taken near sunset, mostly likely on or near Second Beach, near La Push, Washington on the Olympic Peninsula.
-It also offered the the photo has been edited and possibly flipped horizontally, and gone through several iterations of copy-save-copy-save.
+Google said it was a sunrise on the west coast (Google's AI sucks, LOL) the Chat GPT said it was near sunset, mostly likely on or near Second Beach, near La Push, Washington on the Olympic Peninsula.
+It also offered that the photo has been edited and possibly flipped horizontally, and gone through several iterations of copy-save-copy-save.

 I'm not going to post the picture here until I know for sure whose it is.